 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.
-This shot is usually given in the upper arm or thighs.
+The shot is usually given in the upper arm or thigh.

-- Your child should receive one shot at 12 to 15 months of age and possibly a second shot at 4 to 6 years of age.
+- Children usually receive one shot between 12 and 15 months of age and a second shot between 4 and 6 years of age.

-- Your child may receive certain other vaccines at the same time as this one, but in a different body area.
+- Your child may receive other vaccines at the same time as this one.

-- It is important to receive this vaccine at the proper time.
-If your child misses a scheduled shot, call your child's doctor to make another appointment as soon as possible.
+- Missed dose: It is important to receive this vaccine at the proper time.
+Try to keep all scheduled appointments.
+If you must cancel, make another appointment as soon as possible.